FOR-CAST/r-values/README.md

 Open the primary script (`00-main.R`) and run the lines sequentially.

 **NOTES:**
+- select the spatial extent of the analyses by setting `run_for = "AB"` for provincial scale, or `run_for = "NP"` for running the national parks analyses;
 - setting `extract_mdb = TRUE` requires running on Windows to be able to open the Access database files;
 - setting `plot_all = TRUE` will build all plots, including intermediate ones;
 - setting `rerun_all = TRUE` will rebuild all local intermediate datasets (use carefully!);